With the help of Werner’s subordinates and those outside of the six, the six are finally free from Scorpio’s influence. However…

 Let me take care of this.

-“We were introducing a case to him just before his incident,” Cadence said.
+“We were introducing a case to him just before his accident,” Cadence said.
 “News travels fast.
 And, given our department’s strained resources at the moment, we need all hands on deck.”

 “Well, he’s not allowed to leave for cases without approval from the Medical Department,” Elizabeta replied.
 “I’d like to keep him under observation for—”